GNU Astronomy Utilities

 build/stack-*median.fits \

-To gauge if \(\sigma\)-clipping will be useful for your dataset, look at the histogram (see Histogram and Cumulative Frequency Plot).
-The ASCII histogram that is printed on the command-line with --asciihist (like above) is good enough in most cases.
-But you can’t do this manually in every case (as in the stacking which involved more than forty thousand pixels)!
-Clipping outliers should be based on a measure of scatter that is less affected by outliers!
+To gauge if \(\sigma\)-clipping will be useful for your dataset, you should inspect the bimodality of its histogram like we did above.
+But you can’t do this manually in every case (as in the stacking which involved more than forty thousand separate \(\sigma\)-clippings: one for every output)!
+Clipping outliers should be based on a different (from standard deviation) measure of scatter/dispersion, one that is more robust (less affected by outliers).
 Therefore, in Gnuastro we also have median absolute deviation (MAD) clipping which is described in the next section (MAD clipping).